hyperledger/fabric/docs/source/write_first_app.rst

 Set up the blockchain network
 -----------------------------

-.. note:: This next section requires you to be in the ``first-network``
+.. note:: This next section requires you to be in the ``test-network``
           subdirectory within your local clone of the ``fabric-samples`` repo.

-If you've already run through :doc:`build_network`, you will have downloaded ``fabric-samples`` and have a network up and running.
+If you've already run through :doc:`test_network`, you will have downloaded ``fabric-samples`` and have a network up and running.
 Before you run this tutorial, you must stop this network:

 .. code:: bash

-  ./byfn.sh down
+  ./network.sh down

 If you have run through this tutorial before, use the following commands to kill any stale or active containers.
 Note, this will take down **all** of your